AldyPy/seleksister-24/Klak-klak-klakulator/README.md

 1. The program is slow when performing division and `sqrt`.
 It may take more than a few hundred miliseconds or even a few seconds for a long expression.
 This is probably just a `skill issue`, but I wouldn't say it's *that* bad.
 2. There may or may not be a few funny results.
 Basically, I use Newton's method to perform division and sqrt and while the result is only slightly off, it has to be aggresively rounded in order for integer operations to make sense.

-In other words, to make *this* possible :
+To put it simply, in order to make *this* possible :
 ```
 >>> sqrt((5 ^ 2) + (12 ^ 2))
 13.0